Corey Bailey

 However, it’s a different story when it comes to interconnect cable for your

-of the cable is not a clue.
-My advice (again) is to buy the best shielded cable you
+the thickness of the overall cable provides no clue.
+My advice (again) is to buy the

-can reasonably afford and keep the cable lengths as short as possible between
+best shielded cable you can reasonably afford and keep the cable lengths as

-components.
-Excessive cable lengths simply create a rat’s nest behind your
+short as possible between components.
+Excessive cable lengths simply create a

-equipment and can lead to induced noise at any signal level, even at speaker
+rat’s nest behind your equipment and can lead to induced noise at any signal

-power levels.
+level, even at speaker power levels.

 Only use gold plated connectors if your equipment has gold plated connectors.

-connectors to nickel plated connectors and vice-versa.
-No harm will come to your
+connect gold plated connectors to nickel plated connectors and vice-versa.

 Oxygen Free Copper?